 Long before humans, dinosaurs, or plants, some of the first creatures on Earth were primitive single-celled organisms that survived exclusively from the energy of light.
+You might call them living fossils.
 These organisms are called cyanobacteria — but you may know them as blue-green algae.
 The first cyanobacteria lived about 3.5 billion years ago, and since then, they’ve played an integral role in shaping our planet.
 In fact, cyanobacteria were the first organism to introduce oxygen to the atmosphere, a process that instigated what scientists call the Great Oxygenation Event.

 Cyanobacteria are photosynthetic, meaning they use energy from the sun to make food, and in the process, they release oxygen into the environment.
 Starting about 2.7 billion years ago, they released so much oxygen into the environment that they drastically changed the composition of the atmosphere.
 Many organisms did not survive this change, but others took advantage of this new world – including primitive fish, birds, and eventually, mammals.
 We are here today, thanks to ancient cyanobacteria.

 Cyanobacteria have faced many challenges throughout history, including changes in the climate, extreme weather conditions, and the threat of predators.
 But despite these changes, these living fossils have continued to evolve since their first appearance, and they are still among us today.

 What is the secret to their survival?
 Chemistry.
 Cyanobacteria use a variety of chemicals to protect themselves and to colonize new environments.
 Like little chemical factories, cyanobacteria possess the machinery they need to produce complex molecules that can protect them from viruses, bacteria, fungi, larvae, insects, and animals.